minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   ideologically focused parallel to the Republican Party.
 ]

-// - although with their Koch network and ideology they can do so much, the
-//   contributions are relevant bec. quantifiable. increased so much over time (rank
-//   5 over 29k in contributions in 2024 @OpenSecretsKochIndustries)
 On the other hand, the Koch Industries, headed by Charles Koch, not only influence elections through their Network, but they donate insane sums of money to fund the electoral campaigns of Republican presidential and congressional